jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 Beginning with version 4, the `jasmine` package defaults to loading specs and other files using dynamic `import()`.
 This allows ES modules with `.js` extension to be used without any configuration.
-However, it may break loading of some files such as those with nonstandard (but very common) extensions like `.jsx`.
-If you have scripts that don't load with dynamic `import()`, you can restore the previous behavior by adding `jsLoader: "require"` to your `jasmine.json` file.
+Version 4.0.1 fixes the loading of files with nonstandard extensions like `.jsx` or `.coffee`, so be sure to install at least that version if you have such files.

 <h2>Exit code changes</h2>